 Oakland, CA 94613

-Our guestroom housing will be offline for Fall 2020.
-Guestroom availability for Spring 2021 will depend in late fall.
+Our guestroom housing will be offline for fall 2020 and spring 2021.
 If you have a question regarding our on-campus guestrooms please feel free to contact us at firstname.lastname@example.org.

 Yes, please see the Mills College Student Handbook (PDF) for Mills College's policy regarding liability for loss.